 "Founded in February 2005, YouTube is the leader in online video, and the premier destination to watch and share original videos worldwide through a web experience.
 YouTube allows people to easily upload and share video clips on www.YouTube.com and across the Internet through websites, mobile devices, blogs, and email."

 In 2006 YouTube was purchased by Google Inc. "YouTube has struck numerous partnership deals with content providers such as CBS, BBC, Universal Music Group, Sony Music Group, Warner Music Group, NBA, The Sundance Channel and many more."

-For using YouTube in Blackboard please go to OIT's website at:
+For using YouTube in Canvas please go to OIT's website at: